patfranciso/silicon/README.md

 A Simple User management system.

 ## Goal:
 Design a convenient API that other developers would love to use for the tasks above.
-A challenge/test following

 ## Front end
  Vue.js, axios, jquery and bootstrap 3